 DJI Mavic Filters - Cinema Series - Vivid Collection

-- Precisely engineered for the DJI Mavic camera
+- Engineered specifically for the DJI Mavic Platinum and Mavic Pro cameras

 - Cinema Series multi-coated glass for pristine optics

 - Includes ND4/PL, ND8/PL and ND16/PL filters

 - Filter can be left on during Mavic startup

 - Lifetime Warranty

 The Vivid Collection filter 3-Pack is part of PolarPro’s Cinema Series line.
 Featuring the highest grade glass and coatings delivering perfect optics.
 The Cinema Series is for pilots who demand the absolute best.
 The Cinema Series for the DJI Mavic feature an aluminum frame which is thin enough to stay on during gimbal start-up.
 The Vivid Collection for the Mavic contains ND4/PL, ND8/PL, and ND16/PL filters, for reducing shutter speed, removing glare, and increasing color saturation.
 Each filter is manufactured with PolarPro’s AirFrame featherlight design for smooth gimbal operation.
 The Cinema Series for the DJI Mavic comes with a lifetime warranty ensuring they will last.

 Cinema Series™ Glass: PolarPro’s filter collection using the highest end glass and coatings available for pilots who demand the best.
 Cinema Series glass has a high light transmission and a low refractive index.